 Carrillo, E., Freeman, L.L., Morand, D., Ocampo, R., Afegbua-Sabbatt, R. and Clayton, R., 2018.
 EXAMINING THE IMPACT OF EMOTIONAL INTELLIGENCE ON WORKPLACE STRESS.
 International Journal of Management and Human Resources, 6(1), pp.64-83.

 Eltorai, A.S., 2018.
-Lessons from the sky: an aviation-based framework for maximizing the delivery of quality anesthetic care.
-Journal of anesthesia, 32(2), pp.263-268.
+Lessons from the sky: an aviation-based framework for maximizing the delivery of quality anaesthetic care.
+Journal of Anesthesia, 32(2), pp.263-268.

 Eriksen, C., 2019.
 Managing Work and Relationships at 35,000 Feet: A Practical Guide for Making Personal Life Fit Aircrew Shift Work, Jetlag, and Absence from Home.
 Routledge.